 A person is considered to be engaging in commercial fishing if the person is fishing for profit.
 The license year for commercial tidal fishing licenses is from September 1 of each year through August 31 of the following year.
 A commercial tidal fishing license holder may fish only during open season for the species targeted.
 DNR sets commercial open seasons for a wide variety of tidal finfish and shellfish, including striped bass (also known as rockfish), blue crabs, oysters, hard- and soft-shell clams, yellow perch, and sharks.
-Beginning on July 1, 2024, DNR will be required to issue, on request, most commercial fishing licenses and permits in a digital or electronic format.
+DNR is required to issue, on request, most commercial fishing licenses and permits in a digital or electronic format.15